 Prostate cancer is the second most common cancer in American men, behind only skin cancer.
-Approximately one out of every nine men will be diagnosed with prostate cancer at some point during their life.
+As of 2022, about one out of every eight men will be diagnosed with prostate cancer at some point during his lifetime.
 However, it’s rare for those who are younger than 40 to develop prostate cancer.
-Nearly six out of 10 prostate cancer patients diagnosed are over the age of 65.
+Nearly six out of 10 prostate cancer patients are over the age of 65.
 In this article, we’ll explain why proton therapy is an ideal treatment option for many prostate cancer patients.

 The prostate surrounds the urethra and is located beneath the bladder.
 The gland secretes prostate fluid as one of the components for seminal fluid.
 Cancer begins to develop in the prostate when the cells of the gland begin to grow uncontrollably and form a malignant tumor.
 If left untreated, prostate cancer can spread to other parts of the body such as the bladder, rectum, bones, and lymph nodes, where it can become life-threatening.

 Fortunately, modern medicine has made the survival rates of prostate cancer fairly high.
-Up to 2.9 million Americans previously diagnosed with prostate cancer are still alive and well today.
+The American Cancer Society reported in 2022 that more than 3.1 million Americans previously diagnosed with prostate cancer are still alive and well today.

 Common Types of Prostate Cancer